healeycodes/hoot-language/README.md

 <br>

-Read a file, print the length, write to it, then print the new length.
+Read a file, print the length, append to it, then print the new length.

 ```
 fun show_length(text) {